-If you have ever noticed that the bridge area of your acoustic guitar sits higher than the rest of the top, this could be an issue.
-The wooden top, when raised, can create a playability issue that almost renders the acoustic useless.
+Have you ever noticed that the bridge area of your acoustic guitar sits higher than the rest of the top?
+This could be an issue.
+The wooden top, when raised, can create a playability issue.
+It could almost render the acoustic useless.

-Acoustic guitar belly bulge is a raised section of the wood top that changes the action of your instrument.
-Over time, the tension of the strings can cause this when environmental conditions are not optimal.
+The acoustic guitar belly bulge is a raised section of the wood top.
+This changes the action of your instrument.
+The tension of the strings can cause this over time.
+But normally only when environmental conditions are not right.

-Some tops are designed to be raised, and some people mistakenly assume they have a belly bulge on their acoustic.
+Some tops are designed to be raised.
+And so some people mistakenly assume they have a belly bulge on their acoustic.
 This article will shed some light on what to look for and how to fix it.

 What is Acoustic Guitar Belly Bulge?

 Belly bulge is the result of the wooden top being pulled up at the bridge because of the string tension.
 This then causes the strings to move farther from the fretboard.
-Depending on how it warps or moves, it can also tilt the bridge, causing other problems like buzzing or noises.
+Depending on how it warps or moves, it can also tilt the bridge.
+This can cause other problems like buzzing or noises.